mcmohorn/Booters/README.md

 # Backend (/api)

-### Knex Migrations
+### Database Migrations
-This project uses knex to perform database migrations.
+This project uses knex to perform database migrations

 To create a new migration file for a new `account` table, use the npm script